 In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU No. 2014-09, Revenue from Contracts with Customers, a comprehensive new revenue recognition standard which will supersede previous existing revenue recognition guidance.
 The standard creates a five-step model for revenue recognition that requires companies to exercise judgment when considering contract terms and relevant facts and circumstances.
 The standard also requires expanded disclosures surrounding revenue recognition.
 The effective date will be the first quarter of our fiscal year ended September 30, 2019.
-The standard allows for either full retrospective or modified retrospective adoption, and we currently plan to use the modified retrospective basis on the adoption date.
+The standard allows for either full retrospective or modified retrospective adoption, and we plan to use the modified retrospective basis on the adoption date.
 We are continuing to evaluate the impact of the adoption of this standard on our Condensed Consolidated Financial Statements.
-In particular, we continue to analyze areas including contract termination provisions, customer furnished materials, and accounting for change orders.
-However, we expect that we will continue to recognize revenues for most of our fixed-price contracts over time, as services are performed.
+In particular, we continue to analyze areas including contract termination provisions, customer furnished materials, accounting for change orders, and accounting for commissions paid.
+We expect that we will continue to recognize revenues for most of our fixed-price contracts over time, as services are performed, although we have identified a limited number of arrangements where we currently recognize revenue over time, but will no longer do so under the new standard.
 We are also continuing to assess the necessary changes in processes and controls to meet the disclosure requirements of the new standard.

 In February 2016, the FASB issued ASU No. 2016-02, Leases ("ASU 2016-02").
 Under ASU 2016-02, lessees will need to recognize a right-of-use asset and a lease liability for all of their leases, other than those that meet the definition of a short-term lease.
 For income statement purposes, leases must be classified as either operating or finance.
 Operating leases will result in straight-line expense, similar to current operating leases, while finance leases will result in a front-loaded pattern, similar to current capital leases.
 ASU 2016-02 becomes effective for the fiscal year ended September 30, 2020.
-We are currently evaluating whether to early adopt the standard and what impact it will have on our Condensed Consolidated Financial Statements.
+We are currently evaluating the impact it will have on our Condensed Consolidated Financial Statements.